sethm/symon/README.md

 ## 3.0 Features

-Symon can simiulate multiple 6502 based architectures.
+Symon can simulate multiple 6502 based architectures.
 At present, two machines are implemented: Symon (the default), and MULTICOMP.

 ### 3.1 Memory Maps